secure-software-engineering/phasar/.github/ISSUE_TEMPLATE/bug_report.md

   - that reproduce the bug
   - e.g. cli arguments and flags

-**Actual result:** Describe here what happens after you run the steps above (i.e. the buggy behaviour)
+**Actual result:** Describe here what happens after you run the steps above (i.e. the buggy behavior)

-**Expected result:** Describe here what should happen after you run the steps above (i.e. what would be the correct behaviour)
+**Expected result:** Describe here what should happen after you run the steps above (i.e. what would be the correct behavior)

 ### Context (Environment)